maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 # The McCulloch-Pitts Neuron (1943)

-The first computational model of a neuron was proposed by Warren MuCulloch and Walter Pitts in 1943.
+The first computational model of a neuron was proposed by Warren McCulloch and Walter Pitts in 1943.
 We'll cover this first simple model as an introduction to the Rosenblatt's Perceptron.

-How does the McCulloch-Pitts neuron work ?
+How does the McCulloch-Pitts neuron work?

 ![image](https://maelfabien.github.io/assets/images/neuron_3.png)

 The first part is to process a series of **boolean** inputs (just like dendrites).
-If an input takes the value 1, we say the that neuron **fires**.
+If an input takes the value 1, we say that neuron **fires**.

 We then process the information into an aggregative function `g` (can be compared to Soma) that performs a simple aggregation of the values of each input.
 Then, the function `f` compares the output of `g` to a threshold or a condition.

 We can make several algorithms with this :
-- OR : the `f` function checks if the sum `g` is equal to 1
+- OR: the `f` function checks if the sum `g` is equal to 1
-- AND : the `f` function checks if the sum `g` is equal to the number of inputs
+- AND: the `f` function checks if the sum `g` is equal to the number of inputs
-- GREATER THAN : the `f` function checks if the sum `g` is equal to a threshold $$ \theta $$
+- GREATER THAN: the `f` function checks if the sum `g` is equal to a threshold $$ \theta $$

 The simplest binary classification can be achieved the following way :